mhberger/jbake/README_mhb_sqlite-2021-05-30.md

 NOTE: This is still rough as guts and is a work in progress.

+* SQLite used as contentStore by default.
-* The tests are failing using SQLite on M1 Silicon – need to fix selection of db.
+* The tests are passing using SQLite on M1 Silicon.
 * Tests failing on Intel when running with SQLite or OrientDB..
 * At runtime, content is generated on M1 Silicon, but dates are out (Timezone related)
-* Currently working on how the DocumentModel is persisted via Document and in Documents table.
+* Currently working on how the DocumentModel is persisted via Document and in Documents table and how it affects Date..

 ## GitHub Isuses